encircle360-oss/helm-charts/charts/roundcube/README.md

 2. Ensure all replicas can access the same session store
 3. Check session timeout settings

+## Contributing & Maintainership

+### We Welcome Contributors! 🎉

+We're looking for contributors and co-maintainers for this Roundcube chart!
+Whether you want to:
+- **Become a co-maintainer** for this chart
+- **Submit pull requests** for bug fixes, features, or documentation improvements
+- **Help with testing** Roundcube deployments in different environments
+- **Improve documentation** with real-world examples and best practices
+- **Share your Roundcube expertise** with the community

+**Every contribution is valuable!** You don't need to be a Helm expert - if you know Roundcube well and want to help others deploy it on Kubernetes, we'd love your input.

+### Become a Chart Co-Maintainer

+Interested in becoming a co-maintainer for this Roundcube chart?
+We'd be thrilled!

+**What we're looking for:**
+- Experience with Roundcube (configuration, plugins, administration)
+- Interest in Kubernetes and Helm
+- Willingness to help review PRs and answer issues
+- Passion for helping others deploy Roundcube successfully

+**How to get involved:**
+- Start by contributing PRs or helping in issues/discussions
+- Reach out to us at **oss@encircle360.com** expressing your interest
+- We'll work together to onboard you as a co-maintainer

+You don't need to commit full-time - even occasional help is valuable and appreciated!

 ## Support & Professional Services

 ### Community Support